effector/effector/src/content/docs/en/api/effector/sample.md

 ## Type of the created `target`

 If `target` is not passed to `sample()` call, it will be created internally.
-The type of the unit is described in the table below:
+The type of unit is described in the table below:

 | clock\source                        | [_Store_](/en/api/effector/Store) | [_Event_](/en/api/effector/Event) | [_Effect_](/en/api/effector/Effect) |
 | ----------------------------------- | --------------------------------- | --------------------------------- | ----------------------------------- |